OWASP/Top10/2017/en/0xA7-Deserialization.md

 | --- | --- | --- | --- | --- | --- |
 | App Specific |  2 | 2 | 3 | 3 | App Specific |

+Exploitation of deserialization is somewhat difficult, as although there are off the shelf exploits, these rarely work without changes or tweaks to the underlying exploit code.
+There is little data on the prevalence of this issue, and so this issue has been selected by the community.
+The impact of this issue is severe, with remote code execution on the server where the object is de-serialized.

 ## Am I vulnerable to attack?